sohanmaheshwar/workshop-textract-comprehend-es/synchronous/Lab3/README.md

 - The content has been extracted by Amazon Textract,
 - Amazon Comprehend extracted the entities,
-- And Amazon Elasticsearch Service indexed it
+- And Amazon OpenSearch Service indexed it

 Once your data is indexed in Elasticsearch, you can create any kind of application that will search data in it.

 ## Exploring further options

-In this workshop, we mainly worked with 3 services (Amazon Textract, Amazon Comprehend and Amazon Elasticsearch Service) but you could leverage other services to add more features:
+In this workshop, we mainly worked with 3 services (Amazon Textract, Amazon Comprehend and Amazon OpenSearch Service) but you could leverage other services to add more features:

 - [Amazon Translate](https://aws.amazon.com/translate/) to translate the text in another language.
 - [Amazon Rekognition](https://aws.amazon.com/rekognition/) to extract information about pictures in the documents.